-- 1. How are the classes you like and the activities you like the same or different? - 2.
+- 1. How are the classes you like and the activities you want the same or different? - 2.
 Which classes and activities do you think you will want to continue in high school? - 3.
 What new kinds of classes and activities do you look forward to adding in high school? - 4.
-What top five skills do you possess?
-Can you provide an example where those skills were used successfully in school, home, or the community? - 5.
+What are the top five skills you possess?
+Can you provide an example where those skills were used successfully in school, at home, or in the community? - 5.
 What jobs can you think of that could grow out of any of the classes or activities that you like?